hugmonke/MushroomGenusClassifier/README.md

 - **Tech Stack**: FastAI, PyTorch, Flask (for web deployment)
 - **Extras**: Wikipedia API integration for species descriptions

+## Web startup
+The web application runs locally.
+To start it, execute app.py, then open your browser and navigate to http://localhost:5000.
+Make sure the HTML file is placed in the templates directory within the project folder.

 ## Installation
 ```bash
 # Clone the repository